SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

-- [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+- [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building
 - [atlassian/pragmatic-drag-and-drop](https://github.com/atlassian/pragmatic-drag-and-drop) - Fast drag and drop for any experience on any tech stack
 - [formkit/tempo](https://github.com/formkit/tempo) - 📆 Parse, format, manipulate, and internationalize dates and times in JavaScript and TypeScript.
 - [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿